Number of victims

 Other restrictions placed upon those identified in the law

 Delaware was considerably strict on the illegality of homosexuality, and arrested and tried many in both local and State Supreme Court cases to punish the offenders.
-The issue of homosexuality was dealt with my labeling it as a mental defect, therefore allowing for the arrest and incarceration of gay men in feebleminded institutions (Painter).
+The issue of homosexuality was dealt with labeling it as a mental defect, therefore allowing for the arrest and incarceration of gay men in institutions for the "feebleminded" (Painter).
 By law, Delaware had also prohibited the marriage of two “poor people” (Kevles).
 Additionally, laws existed preventing the marriage of the insane, or those who had been in an insane asylum.
 These marriages were voidable at the request of the "innocent party" (Schuler, p.
 312).

 Emma O. Lundberg conducted the Social Study of Mental Defectives in New Castle County, Delaware, in 1920.
 She worked for the Children’s Bureau of the Department of Labor and alongside Dr. E. H. Mullan.
 Together they conducted mental examinations of school children to identify “defectives” (Eugenics Record Office).
 Later proponents include Dr. Charles K. Bush, who was the Superintendent of the Delaware State Hospital at Farnhurst in the early 1960s, and Edgar Hare, the Director of the Department of Public Welfare.
 Dr. Charles Bush stated that “knowing that it would be possible to release more patients to their families if they had been sterilized, I began to push the matter and more operations were done” (J. Paul, pp. 314, 323).